orijtech/staticmajor-action/README.md

 The action takes a single input, `packages`, to specify the packages to analyze.
 If omitted, the default value is `./...`.

+The action is also available on [GitHub Marketplace](https://github.com/marketplace/actions/staticmajor-analyzer).